Visit the south of Madagascar

 • Hôtel Du Lac

-Ambositra is 90 kilometers south of Antsirabe.
-It is the capital of craftsmanship with zafimaniry art including sculpture, marquetry, and woodcuts, also classified as world heritage by UNESCO in November 2003; the villages of the Zafimaniry are internationally famous.
-They also produce items from raffia and other materials.
-There is an abundant choice of cutout figures and marquetry in several shops.
-The best craft shop (the workshop) is at Jean et Frères, Chez Victor opposite the Grand Hotel.
+Ambositra, located 90 kilometers south of Antsirabe, is renowned as the capital of craftsmanship in Madagascar.
+This town is famous for Zafimaniry art, which includes sculpture, marquetry, and woodcuts.
+The art of Zafimaniry has been classified as world heritage by UNESCO since November 2003, making the villages of the Zafimaniry internationally celebrated.
+In addition to woodcraft, locals also produce items from raffia and various other materials.
+Visitors to Ambositra can explore a wide array of cutout figures and marquetry in several shops.
+Notably, the most esteemed craft shop, known as Jean et Frères, can be found opposite the Grand Hotel at Chez Victor.

 • Hôtel Violette